JWST Momentum Management

 How momentum builds up

-During science observations, the observatory will be pointed at a target, in an orientation at which the sun shield center of pressure is not aligned with the observatory center of mass.
-As solar photons hit the large sun shield, they place a torque on the observatory as a whole.
-The attitude control subystem (ACS) counteracts this torque by appropriately changing the spin rate on the reaction wheels, with the consequence that angular momentum accumulates in the reaction wheels.
-Momentum accumulation depends on the solar pitch angle, the roll orientation of the telescope, and the visit duration at a particular pointing position.
-The angular momentum (spin rate) of the reaction wheels must be managed to be kept within operational limits.
+During science observations, the observatory will be pointed at a target, in an orientation at which the center of pressure of the sunshield is not aligned with the observatory's center of mass.
+As solar photons hit the large sunshield, they torque the observatory.
+The attitude control subystem (ACS) counteracts this torque by changing the spin rate on the reaction wheels.
+As a result, angular momentum accumulates in the reaction wheels.
+The rate of momentum accumulation depends on the solar pitch and roll angles of the observations.

-The onboard operating system checks the current momentum state before starting each visit.
-If the momentum state is judged not to be sufficient to safely complete that visit, it will autonomously request a momentum unload be performed before the visit begins.
-Also, while margins are built into the planned timeline, if for any reason one of the reaction wheels approaches its saturation limit, the ACS will autonomously terminate the science activities, unload momentum at the current pointing, and put the observatory into a "safe mode."
+Because the observatory operates autonomously most of the time, there are two important sets of onboard checks to make sure the reaction wheel speeds stay within safe limits at all times.
+First, before starting each visit, the onboard operating system checks the current momentum state and expected rate change from the visit; if that state is not sufficient to complete that visit, an autonomous (unplanned) momentum dump is triggered.
+Secondly, if for any reason one of the reaction wheels approaches its saturation limit, the attitude control system will autonomously terminate the science activities, unload momentum at the current pointing, and put the observatory into "safe mode."
 Recovery from safe mode would not occur until the next ground contact when real-time communications can be established.
-Operating system checks prior to each visit should prevent this safety net from ever being needed, but the safety net is there as a stop gap against a dangerous situation for the observatory.
+Momentum should be managed via by scheduling momentum dumps in the weekly observing plan, such that autonomous momentum unloads are rarely (if ever) executed.